 The best D&D villains are always the ones that you can relate to in one way or another.
 Having a reason for the players and/or characters to understand why this villain is the way they are forces them to think a bit more about the character.
 This leaves an impression upon them.
 Maybe the villain is a product of their environment.
 Perhaps the villain was in a situation that others can relate to.

 The wizard’s apprentice I brought up earlier?
-Well, they were by far the pupil that put in the most effort into their studies.
+Well, they were by far the pupil that put the most effort into their studies.
 The wizard, however, picked favorites.
 Often ignoring this apprentice and shooing them away to do the dirty work.
 This is relatable in one way or another.
 Everyone has been in a situation where an authority figure has a clear favorite.
 The players can empathize with the villain’s background.

 One-liners are fun.
 Well-done and well-deserved monologues are always appreciated.
 These should not be the only dialogue your big villain has in a campaign.
 The party should meet them multiple times.
 Each time they get a bit more familiar with the villain and their goals.
 Some of the best villains I have made have had full conversations with the party before they were even revealed to truly be the villain.

 Every encounter should not be a corny “you’re too weak to face me, heroes!” or an angsty “pathetic mortals”.
-In fact, if this is a villain you want your players to remember, respect, and fear, don’t do that at all.
+If this is a villain you want your players to remember, respect, and fear, don’t do that at all.
 If the party is too weak to face them their villain’s actions should dictate that, not their words.
 Talk is cheap, our evil wizard throwing a fireball at a nearby building at least shows the party they’re out of their league.

 Get into character, come up with a unique voice if you want!
 I like to choose music to accompany major NPCs.
 Whatever it is that you want to do, make the villain a character that you play, not some dialogue you read off a piece of paper.
 It should be organic, that will make it more believable.